advitya999/pmcctv/README.md

 Optionally, a Go worker can be setup to automatically upload the frames to a remote server.
 Frames are copied using either `scp` or `rsync`, depending on what's available.
 Finally, another worker runs at regular intervals to clean up both the local and remote directory (by default, frames are kept for up to 7 days).

 Normally, the program captures one frame per second.
-However, when motion is detected, a "burst mode" is activated, in which case frames will be captured as fast as possible for the next 10 seconds, or for as long as motion is being detected.
+However when motion is detected, a "burst mode" is activated, in which case frames will be captured as fast as possible for the next 10 seconds or for as long as motion is being detected.

 ## Installation